lucidlayer/sightline-mcp-server/README.md

 If validation fails, compare the new snapshot with the previous one.
 Generate a markdown summary of the differences.
 Store all snapshots and validation results persistently.
-Explain what changed and whether the fix succeeded."
+Explain what changed and whether the fix succeeded.

 ---